pinax-network/substreams_firehose/README.md

   -g GRPC_ENTRY, --grpc-entry GRPC_ENTRY
                         id of a grpc entry in the "grpc" array found in the main config file (default: None)
   -e {optimized,single,multi}, --extractor {optimized,single,multi}
-                        type of extractor used for streaming blocks from the Firehose endpoint (default: optimized) -p CUSTOM_PROCESSOR, --custom-processor CUSTOM_PROCESSOR
+                        type of extractor used for streaming blocks from the gRPC endpoint (default: optimized) -p CUSTOM_PROCESSOR, --custom-processor CUSTOM_PROCESSOR
                         relative import path to a custom block processing function located in the "block_processors" module (default: None)
   --no-json-output      don't try to convert block processor output to JSON (default: False)